-Not a powerlifter or vaguely interested in powerlifting psychology?
-Fear not for the below article mainly uses the sport of powerlifting/weightlifting as an opportunity to look at some classic sport psychology concepts from a different angle.
+Are you not a powerlifter or vaguely interested in powerlifting psychology?
+Fear not; the article below mainly uses the sport of powerlifting/weightlifting as an opportunity to look at some classic sport psychology concepts from a different angle.
 Read it before judging it!

 Powerlifting Psychology – Introduction

 Powerlifters are on a constant mission to find out just how strong they are (or could be).
-For those of you who are not familiar with what powerlifting looks like, athletes attempt to lift the heaviest weight possible on three different lifts (squat, bench press and deadlift).
-The aim is to reach their one-rep max (heaviest they can lift in a single attempt) within 3 attempts.
+For those who are not familiar with this sport, let me give a quick overview.
+Powerlifters attempt to lift the heaviest weight possible on three different lifts (squat, bench press and deadlift).
+The aim is to reach their one-rep max (the heaviest they can lift in a single attempt) within three attempts.

-The all or nothing nature of lifting creates a lot of mental challenges.
+The all-or-nothing nature of lifting creates a lot of mental challenges.
 At the end of the day, in powerlifting, you either make the lift or you don’t.
-This has the potential to foster a bit of an all or nothing attitude amongst lifters.
-We often hear powerlifters speak about the fear of “Bombing Out”, or failing to make one successful lift in the three attempts.
-The effects of missed attempts on performance seem to be exponential.
-The fear of bombing out and its impact on performance increases at a higher rate with each missed lift.
+This can lead to a lot of all-or-nothing / black-or-white thinking.
+Powerlifters often speak about the fear of “Bombing Out” (failing to make one successful lift in three attempts).
+The impact of missed attempts is often exponential.
+In other words, for the mentally vulnerable, one missed attempt can often snowball into three.

 Falling Down The Rabbit Hole